bite-your-idols/Gamestarter/README.md

 ## Installation Instructions
 Download the latest release of the addon from [Releases Page](https://github.com/bite-your-idols/Gamestarter-Pi/releases/latest), copy into your Raspberry Pi and select "install from zip" in Settings>Addons menu.
 The first time the addon is launched it will perform some settings.
 Then copy your [roms and bios](https://github.com/libretro/Lakka/wiki/ROMs-and-BIOSes) to /storage/emulators/ folder via ftp or [samba](http://wiki.openelec.tv/index.php/Accessing_Samba_Shares) and reboot.

->Before installation you can backup your system or create an image of your SD card using [USB Image Tool](http://www.alexpage.de/usb-image-tool/).
->The addon has ben tested into OpenELEC 6, OpeneELEC 7 beta and LibreELEC 7 in a Raspberry Pi 2/3 model B and everything is working ok.
-I also recommend to read this whole text before installation to understand what is this all about.

 ![screenshot-addon](https://github.com/bite-your-idols/gamestarter/raw/master/assets/screenshot-gamestarter.png)